zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 kubectl get jobs
 ```

-**Note:** If the container does not get scheduled, check the Karpenter logs for errors.
-This issue may occur if the availability zones (AZs) or subnets selected during infrastructure setup do not have an available trn1.32xlarge EC2 instance.
-To resolve this, you can specify different availability zones in the local.azs field within the main.tf file.
-Make sure to reference the appropriate subnets in the new AZs using the trainium-trn1 EC2NodeClass in the addons.tf file, located in the ai-on-eks/infra/base/terraform directory.
-After making these changes, re-run install.sh from the ai-on-eks/infra/trainium-inferentia directory to apply the updates through the Terraform script.
+**Note:** If the container isn't scheduled, check Karpenter logs for errors.
+This might happen if the chosen availability zones (AZs) or subnets lack an available trn1.32xlarge EC2 instance.
+To fix this, update the local.azs field in the main.tf file, located at ai-on-eks/infra/base/terraform.
+Ensure the trainium-trn1 EC2NodeClass in the addons.tf file, also at ai-on-eks/infra/base/terraform, references the correct subnets for these AZs.
+Then, rerun install.sh from ai-on-eks/infra/trainium-inferentia to apply the changes via Terraform.

 To monitor the log for the fine-tuning job, access the tuned model, or check the generated text-to-SQL outputs from the test run with the fine-tuned model, open a shell in the utility pod and navigate to the `/shared`  folder where these can be found.